-The Healey-Driscoll administration today released the state’s first comprehensive statewide housing plan — an in-depth analysis of housing needs, with strategies for increasing production and for preserving and upgrading existing housing, addressing homelessness, and using housing as a way to create economic mobility.
+The Healey-Driscoll administration today released the state’s first comprehensive statewide housing plan, which provides an analysis of housing needs as well as strategies for increasing production and for preserving and upgrading existing housing, addressing homelessness, and using housing as a way to create economic mobility.

 The plan provides a statewide perspective as well as data and strategies specific to each region in the state, including an analysis of each region’s housing needs over the next 10 years.